SpencerBrown/coreos-pxe-install/docs/initial-setup.markdown

 ## Machines

+You will need:

-You will need an OS X or CoreOS machine to act as a PXE boot server.
+* an OS X or CoreOS machine to act as a PXE boot server.
-You will need machines that you want to PXE boot into CoreOS.
+* machines that you want to PXE boot into CoreOS.
 We will call these the booted machines.
-You will need administrative access to the boot server.
+* administrative access to the boot server.
-You will need physical access, most likely, to the booted servers.
+* physical access, most likely, to the booted servers.
-All these machines should have Ethernet wired connections to the local network.
+* All these machines should have Ethernet wired connections to the local network.

 ## Local network